DO’S v. Department for Communities (PIP) NI Com 23 (C3/21-22)

 (iv) under regulation 33(1) of those Regulations to act on behalf of another.’

 The Commissioner decided that the claimant’s mother, as his appointee, is the appealing party.
 He granted leave to appeal on the basis that the Departmental submission to the tribunal failed to mention the appointment of the claimant’s mother.

-The Commissioner notes that the appointee provided evidence that it was her own mental health condition that prevented her attending the hearing and pursuing the appeal on the claimant’s behalf.
+The Commissioner noted that the appointee provided evidence that it was her own mental health condition that prevented her attending the hearing and pursuing the appeal on the claimant’s behalf.
 The consequence of the tribunal not knowing about the appointment of the claimant’s mother was that it considered proceeding in the claimant/appointee’s absence entirely in terms of the claimant’s health condition rather than the appointee’s.

 Although the tribunal had comprehensively outlined its reasoning for proceeding in the claimant’s absence, this was an error.
 The tribunal did not address the absence of his mother, despite it being her appeal, and therefore erred in law.
 The Department led the tribunal into error by failing to disclose that the claimant’s mother was his appointee.